 Even though Kool-Aid was sold to another company over 50 years ago, Nebraskans still have a lot of pride in this kid-favorite drink being created in their state.
 Named the official soft drink of the state, even though it lacks carbonation, Kool-Aid can be purchased throughout the US in a variety of flavors.
 There’s even a zero-calorie unsweetened lineup (affiliate link).

 Dorothy Lynch Salad Dressing

 Created in 1940 by local restaurant owner Dorothy Lynch, this salad dressing has become something of a Nebraskan staple over the years.
+It’s described as having a sweet, spicy flavor with a thick and creamy consistency that looks similar to French dressing.

-Described as having a sweet, spicy flavor with a thick and creamy consistency that looks similar to French dressing, Dorothy Lynch’s product is made from tomatoes instead of oil.
+Dorothy Lynch’s product is made from tomatoes instead of oil.
 And being tomato-based, there are plenty of uses for the dressing, many of which are listed on the website’s recipe guide.

 Rocky Mountain Oysters